Fox Kalomaski Timesheet Case Study

 “That’s the beauty of Tempora,” says Ms Stevens.

-“It allows us to see what’s going on on a daily basis, which means we can act straight away to fix things.”
+“It allows us to see what’s going on on a daily basis, which means we can act straight away to fix things.
+We can even model future quotes from previous work conducted within seconds.”

 If costs appear to be escalating, the reassurance and accuracy of Tempora’s data gives the agency a number of viable options.
 They can go back to the client and renegotiate their fee, or they can reallocate staff onto different accounts.
 Either way, FKC can step in before profits take too much of a hit.